Skip to main content

 EOF

-After deploying the client service of the example project as a LoadBalancer type, you can check that it has been added to the Load Balancer list in the KakaoCloud console.
+When deploying the service for the example project client as a LoadBalancer type, you can see it added to the Load Balancer list in KakaoCloud Console's Load Balancer service.
+Click Load Balancer List > [More] > Associate public IP to enable external access to the service.

 Step 5.
 Verify service access